 Amsterdam Centraal station, to be precise.
 The twinning happened in 1993 to mark the fact that the stations bookmark the Dutchflyer Rail and Sail service, where passengers can take a train to Harwich and a ferry to Holland.

 Ever noticed this statue of children at the Liverpool Street entrance to the station?
 Rather than being evacuees, such as the many British children who left London for safety during the war, they are refugees — foreign children arriving in London from abroad.
 Many were in danger from persecution from their governments in their own countries, and so fled or were sent to England for safety.

 In 1938 and 1939, 10,000 Jewish children from Germany and Austria arrived in London via Liverpool Street station, having arrived in the UK via boat at Harwich.
 The statue — official name Kindertransport: The Arrival — was created Sculptor Frank Meisler, who himself was brought to London from Germany by Kindertransport.
 It was unveiled in 2006.
-Similar statues stand at stations in Hamburg, Rotterdam and Berlin.
+Similar statues stand at stations in Hamburg, Hoek van Holland and Berlin.